Installing the Apache Web Server

 Creating a web page

-Since apache2 is running, let's look at the default web page.
+is active, let's look at the default web page.

-There are two ways we can look at the default web page.
-We can use a text based web browser or a graphical web browser like Firefox, Chrome, etc.
+There are (at least) two ways we can look at the default web page.
+We can use a command line web browser or a graphical web browser, like Firefox, Chrome, etc.

 Text Based Web Browser